NellielProject/Nelliel/documentation/markup.md

 ## Types

+These are the markup types available through the markup interface:
  - **Simple:** Basic inline tags such as those used for bold or underline text.
  - **Line:** Markup applied only to a full line.
  - **Block:** Parsed in multi-line blocks.
 Excludes other markup inside the block.